-A prepared job seeker will have thought about questions that will be asked at the job interview.
+A prepared job seeker will have thought about the questions that will be asked in their job interview.
 One of them may be: "Why are you leaving your job?"
 As you think about a response to this question, also consider how the interviewer may interpret that response.

-It's important to take caution with how questions are answered at the job interview because when it's not framed properly, it can be interpreted negatively and cost you the job opportunity.
+It's important to take caution with how you answer questions in a job interview because when they're not framed properly, they can be interpreted negatively and cost you the job opportunity.

-There can be many reasons to why you want to leave your job.
-They could be:
+There can be many reasons why you want to leave your job.
+For example:

 - You hate your boss

 - You don't want to work in this particular field or industry

 - Or an assortment of other reasons

 Whatever your reason is, it's not always appropriate to tell it like it is to the potential employer.
 Think of a response that will impress the employer that still comes off as an honest reason.

 Here are some tips to help:

 Give A Positive Response To The Question